smiteshdas/emg-feature-robustness-under-fatigue/README.md

 **Time-domain:** MAV, RMS, IEMG, VAR, WL, ZC, SSC
 **Frequency-domain:** MF, MPF, Spectral Entropy

-Feature ablation (using individual features to train,test and evaluate the model) was performed at the feature-type level (selected features included across all muscles).

 I built a comphrehensive CSV file with all features calculated (Window- 250ms, Overlap- 50%) from the raw paper dataset for conducting this study smoothly.

 ## Methodology